 The Israel Fellows to Hillel spend two years on our local college campuses, in order to create an ongoing Israel presence for Jewish students and the broader community.

 The largest funder of the Reform and Conservative Movements in Israel is the Jewish Agency for Israel (JAFI).
 31.5 percent of every dollar goes to Israel and Overseas from the Jewish Federation of Cincinnati’s Annual Campaign.
-In addition, the Jewish Federation of Cincinnati CEO, Shep Englander, serves on the JAFI Board of Governors, specifically, the National Allocations Committee that directs funding from all the Federations.

 In addition to our core funding for JAFI, the Cincinnati Federation allocated grants to the Reform (IMPJ) Movement and the Conservative (Masorti) Movement.